Lives depend on climate deal as islands bear brunt of health impact

 “As the climate changes, we are seeing new infectious diseases and many other health impacts,” he said.

-The Global Climate and Health Alliance groups more than 1,700 health organizations and 8,200 hospitals and health facilities.
+The Global Climate and Health Alliance groups more than 1,700 health organisations and 8,200 hospitals and health facilities.

 It said it had collected 13 million signatories from its members, amounting to a medical consensus on the need to combat global warming.